HubTou/PyLists4C/DOC.md

 :warning: Contrarily to what Python does, listDel() only clears the LIST (i.e.: reset it to 0 elements), but does not destroy it.

-Example uses provided all through this documentation 😄...
+Example uses provided all through this documentation.
+It should be clear by now that you have to clear your lists after use 😄...

 ## Structs handling
 ### listSetStructSize()